Best Design Practices for Website Headers

 Best Design Practices for Website Headers The set of insights on the definition, structure, and composition of a website header as a strategic part of the website: a variety of examples and approaches.

-Everyone knows: there is not the second chance to make the first impression.
-In the sphere of digital products, this eternal truth works in terms of high competition and incredible diversity.
+Everyone knows: there is no second chance to make the first impression.
+In the digital products sphere, this eternal truth holds true amid high competition and incredible diversity.
 No doubt, some zones of the webpage or mobile screen are particularly important and effective in this aspect.
-Today we are going to discuss one of them in deeper focus: the header of the website.
+Today, we are going to discuss one of them in depth: the website header.

-In the issue of UI/UX glossary devoted to the web design terms, we have already provided a brief overview of what is a header.
-Today let’s look a bit closer at the topic and discuss what are the functions of a header and recommendations for its design.
+In the article unveiling the anatomy of a web page, we have already provided a brief overview of what a header is.
+This time, let’s look a bit closer at this interaction element and discuss what the functions of a header are and recommendations for its design.
 In addition, we will show a bunch of web design concepts applying different approaches to header design.

-In web page layout, header is the upper (top) part of the web page.
-It is definitely a strategic part of the page as the area which people see before scrolling the page in the first seconds of introduction to the website.
-Being somehow a sign of invitation, header should provide the core information about the digital product so that users could scan it in split seconds.
-In the design perspective, the header is also the area making the broad field for creative design solutions that should be catchy, concise, and useful.
-Headers are often referred to as «Site Menus» and positioned as a key element of navigation in the website layout.
+In web page layout, the header is the upper (top) part of the web page.
+It is definitely a strategic part of the web page as the area that people see before scrolling the page in the first seconds of introduction to the website.
+Being somehow a sign of invitation, the header should provide the core navigation around the digital product so that users can scan it in split seconds.
+From a design perspective, the header is also the area that makes a broad field for creative design solutions that should be catchy, concise, and useful.
+Headers are often referred to as «Site Menus» and are positioned as a key element of the website’s navigation.

 Headers can include a variety of meaningful layout elements, for example:

-• links to interactions with the product, such as trial versions, downloads from the App Store, etc.
+- links to interactions with the product, such as trial versions, App Store downloads, etc.

 It doesn’t mean all the mentioned elements should be included in a single web page header; in that case, the header section would be overloaded with information.
 The more objects attract the user’s attention, the harder it is to concentrate on the vital ones.
 Based on design tasks, designers, sometimes in collaboration with marketing specialists, select the strategic options from the list or add others.